-8.8.4 The vibration damper or antivibrator shall ensure lowering of stresses (torques) by not less than 85 per cent of the relevant permissible values at the resonance to which it is adjusted.

-8.8.5 For icebreakers and Arc4 to Arc9 ice class ships within the main engine speed range (0,7-1,05) n_r and for other ships and diesel generators within the speed range $(0,9-1,05)n_r$, vibration dampers or antivibrators may be used to eliminate restricted speed ranges subject to special consideration by the Register in each case.

-8.8.6 A restricted speed range is established proceeding from the speed range, in which the stresses (torques, temperature) exceed the permissible values increased by 0.02 of n{res} on both sides (with regard to tachometer tolerance).
+- 8.8.4 The vibration damper or antivibrator shall ensure lowering of stresses (torques) by not less than 85 per cent of the relevant permissible values at the resonance to which it is adjusted. - 8.8.5 For icebreakers and Arc4 to Arc9 ice class ships within the main engine speed range $(0,7-1,05)n_r$ and for other ships and diesel generators within the speed range $(0,9-1,05)n_r$, vibration dampers or antivibrators may be used to eliminate restricted speed ranges shall be agreed upon with the Register. - 8.8.6 A restricted speed range is established proceeding from the speed range, in which the stresses (torques, temperature) exceed the permissible values increased by 0.02 of n{res} on both sides (with regard to tachometer tolerance).
 The engine shall be stable in operation at the barred range boundaries.